Task-4-2/Open-Licenses-data-code-and-software/resources/syllabus.md

 ---
 # RDA learning materials metadata minimal set
 title: "Open Licenses for data, code and software."
-author:
-    - Diane Antoine
-    - Mathilde Bernier
-    - Mareike Buus
-    - Benjamin Derksen
-    - Christine Hadrossek
-    - Karsten Kryger Hansen
-    - Joanna Janik
-    - Nida van Leersum
-    - Carolin Leister
-    - Fabian Schuboe
-    - Saba Sharma
-    - Lorna Wildgaard
+author: "Diane Antoine, Mathilde Bernier , Mareike Buus, Benjamin Derksen, Christine Hadrossek, Karsten Kryger Hansen, Joanna Janik, Nida van Leersum, Carolin Leister, Fabian Schuboe, Saba Sharma, Lorna Wildgaard"
 tags:
     - Learning materials, training, data stewardship, licensing research output, FAIRdata, requirements
-    - Facilitated workshop or webinar
+    - Facilitated webinar

 abstract: "This 2-hour long unit provides trainers with the core skills and knowledge to teach the nuances of licensing research outputs.
 After completing the unit, the trainer will be able to reflect on how to tailor the content to their local environment, and have more knowledge about when to apply licenses throughout a project, while complying with funders, institutional requirements and the research discipline/aims of the project."
 primaryLanguage: "en"